May 11, 2026

 This is the central message in the project's newly published insights report “I want to go there now!”.

-The report further outlines five opportunity spaces where Citiverse and digital twin technologies can
+The report further outlines five opportunity spaces where Citiverse and digital twin technologies can strengthen inclusiveness, including digital previews for preparation and planning, AI-supported accessibility navigation, adaptive information interfaces and real-time responsiveness based on live data.

 “Many cities are investing in digital twins for urban planning.
 This project shows how the same technology can also contribute to greater accessibility and create new, more inclusive ways of experiencing the city,” says Project Manager Anna Wennblad, Lindholmen Science Park, technical coordinator of the project.